-With the advent of Augmented Reality, the customer has now preferred to have a visual and can check how the things will look upon before buying the items.
+With the advent of Augmented Reality, customers have been preferring to virtually try different products rather than checking images.
 In online Visualizing e-commerce, the customers are reliant on the images of the products and they make a purchase on the basis of the images of the products.
-However, the business is incomplete until the customer receives the physical product and is happy with it.
+However, in reality, the business is incomplete until the customer receives the physical product and showcases his/her satisfaction.

 What is Augmented Reality?